Who We Are

 Geir Wæhler Gustavsen, Master student, with Nils LH as supervisor: The project will involve analysis of macro-economic time series, perhaps as part of integrated analyses using other data sources.
 It might involve both model selection issues and elements of Bayesian time series methodology, and intended applications include studies of and prediction methods for agricultural economics.
 Geir has a Cand.
 Polit. degree in social economics from the University of Oslo as well as a PhD degree in agricultural economics, and works at the Norwegian Institute of Bioeconomy Research (NIBIO).
 He has a string of publications in journals dedicated to economics and applications.
 He did 44.8 on the 500 m as a fourteen year old speedskater (and his personal bests, though he has probably forgotten them, are 44.4, 1:30.8, 2:20.4).

-- Martin Jullum, PhD student, with Nils LH and Odd Kolbjørnsen as supervisors (completed April 2016): The project partly involved taking the Focused Information Criterion (FIC) type approach of Claeskens and Hjort to model selection further, to handle also fruitful comparisons between parametric, semiparametric and nonparametric modelling alternatives.
+Martin Jullum, PhD student, with Nils LH and Odd Kolbjørnsen as supervisors (completed April 2016): The project partly involved taking the Focused Information Criterion (FIC) type approach of Claeskens and Hjort to model selection further, to handle also fruitful comparisons between parametric, semiparametric and nonparametric modelling alternatives.
 The Norwegian Computing Centre offers an annual prize for the best master thesis from the fields of mathematics, statistics or information sciences, and Martin won this prize for 2012.
 Martin is also World Champion 2014 in precision orienteering and IOF's Athlete of the Month for August 2014.
+Since April 2016, Martin has been statistics researcher at the SAMBA group of the Norwegian Computing Centre.

-Riccardo Parviero, Master student, with Kristoffer Hellton and Nils LH as supervisors: Riccardo is a student at the Università degli Studi di Milano-Bicocca, is visiting us via the Erasmus programme.
-He's working on extensions of Hellton and Hjort's fridge, variations on focused ridge regression schemes.
-Outside work hours, he plays the bass guitar and finds time to analyse the Markovian aspects of basketball matches.
+- Riccardo Parviero, Master student, with Kristoffer Hellton and Nils LH as supervisors: Riccardo is a student at the Università degli Studi di Milano-Bicocca and is visiting us via the Erasmus programme, for the period 1-Oct-2017 to 1-Feb-2018).
+He has been working on extensions of Hellton and Hjort's fridge, variations on focused ridge regression schemes.
+He also finds time to play the bass guitar and to analyse the Markovian aspects of basketball matches.
+His Tesi de laurea magistrale, Improving Ridge Regression via Model Selection and Focussed Fine-Tuning, was completed in March 2018, yielding him the in Italy presumably famous "110/110 cum laude".

 - Leiv Tore Salte Rønneberg, Master student, with Nils LH as supervisor.
 His project, from the summer of 2016 to its completion in November 2017, has been inside the area of confidence distributions, comparing such methods with those evolving from objective Bayesian perspecties.
 Leiv Tore holds bachelor degrees in both sociology and in mathematics and economics, and works at Statistisk Sentralbyrå (Statistics Norway), and, in particular, with konsumprisindeksen.
 The thesis, Fiducial and Objective Ingerence: History, Theory, and Comparisons, was completed in November 2017.